The Bangles: Career peak (1984–1989)

 The Bangles' full-length debut album on Columbia Records, All Over the Place (1984), captured their power pop roots, featuring the singles "Hero Takes a Fall" and the Kimberley Rew-penned Beatlesque "Going Down to Liverpool" (originally recorded by Rew's band Katrina and the Waves).
-The record received good reviews and the video for "Liverpool" featured Leonard Nimoy, which helped to generate further publicity.
+The record received positive reviews and the video for "Liverpool" featured Leonard Nimoy, which helped to generate further publicity.
 This came about through a friendship between the Hoffs and Nimoy families.
 They received a much wider audience serving as the opening act for Cyndi Lauper on her Fun Tour.

 All this went some way to attracting the attention of Prince, who gave them "Manic Monday" originally written for his group Apollonia 6.
 "Manic Monday" went on to become a number-two hit in the US, the UK and Germany, outsold at the time only by another Prince composition, his own "Kiss".
-The band's second album, Different Light (January 1986), was more polished than its predecessor, and with the help of the worldwide number-one hit "Walk Like an Egyptian" (written by Liam Sternberg), put the band firmly in the mainstream, reaching number two on the Billboard 200.
+The band's second album, Different Light (January 1986), was more polished than its predecessor, and, with the help of the worldwide number-one hit "Walk Like an Egyptian" (written by Liam Sternberg), put the band firmly in the mainstream, reaching number two on the Billboard 200.

 The song was sent to them in midsession and the group was divided about whether it would be a failure or a success.
-When the song was released, the group was amazed to discover that it brought them a new audience of female fans, most of them very young.
+When it was released, the group was amazed to discover that it brought them a new audience of female fans, most of them very young.
 Commented Michael Steele to a Nine-O-One Network Magazine writer: "When I go out now it is usually girls who recognize me."
-Three additional hit singles released from the Different Light album were: "Following" (top 40 in Ireland), "Walking Down Your Street" (number 11 on the US Billboard Hot 100) and the wistful "If She Knew What She Wants", written and first recorded by Jules Shear (which reached 29 on the Hot 100 in the summer of 1986 and was in the German top 20 for 13 weeks).
+Three additional hit singles released from the Different Light album were "Following" (top 40 in Ireland), "Walking Down Your Street" (number 11 on the US Billboard Hot 100) and the wistful "If She Knew What She Wants", written and first recorded by Jules Shear (which reached 29 on the Hot 100 in the summer of 1986 and was in the German top 20 for 13 weeks).